Lilo & Stitch: The Series: Home media

 Only a few episodes of Lilo & Stitch: The Series were released on home media in the United States.
 The episodes "Clip" and "Mr. Stenchy" were bonus features for a DVD board game called Lilo & Stitch's Island of Adventures that was released on November 11, 2003.
 Another two episodes, "Slushy" and "Poxy", were released on separate Game Boy Advance Video compilations of Disney Channel series.
 Finally, the final episode "Link" was a bonus feature on the Leroy & Stitch DVD that was released on June 27, 2006, a month before the episode aired on television.

 Streaming

 Lilo & Stitch: The Series was available on the now-defunct DisneyLife streaming service in the United Kingdom.

 The first American digital streaming release for The Series was via the TV Everywhere service DisneyNow in 2018, while the show reran on Disney XD, although it was later removed from the service in August that year.
-It was later made digitally available in the United States again and in other countries on Disney+ when that service launched on November 12, 2019, alongside all four feature-length Lilo & Stitch films.
-However, for unknown reasons, Disney+'s listing claims The Seriess original run ended in 2004 rather than 2006.
+It was later made digitally available in the United States again and in other countries on Disney+ when that service launched on November 12, 2019, alongside all four feature-length animated Lilo & Stitch films.